AgoraIO-Usecase/AgoraChat-UIKit-android/README.md

 - Listen for the extension item click event.

-You can use EaseChatFragment#Builder#setOnChatExtendMenuItemClickListener for listening for click events of extension items, or overwrite the onChatExtendMenuItemClick method in your custom fragment.
+You can use UIKitChatFragment#Builder#setOnChatExtendMenuItemClickListener for listening for click events of extension items, or overwrite the onChatExtendMenuItemClick method in your custom fragment.

 ```kotlin
 override fun onChatExtendMenuItemClick(view: View?, itemId: Int): Boolean {